-Budget: \$38,500 Funding Source: FHWA MPO Planning Funds, \$26,000 FTA 5303 Metropolitan Planning Funds, \$10,000 In-Kind Match, \$2,500 Description: The MRMPO is developing the 2016 - 2040 RTP to conform to federal transportation planning requirements as set forth in MAP-21, the Oregon Transportation Plan, Oregon Highway Plan, and other statewide modal plans, and the Oregon Transportation Planning Rule for urbanized metropolitan planning organizations.
+Funding Source: FHWA MPO Planning Funds, \$67,363 FTA 5303 Metropolitan Planning Funds, \$12,432 In-Kind Match, \$1,423

+- Description: The MRMPO is developing the 2015 2040 RTP to conform to federal transportation planning requirements as set forth in MAP-21, the Oregon Transportation Plan, Oregon Highway Plan, and other statewide modal plans, and the Oregon Transportation Planning Rule for urbanized metropolitan planning organizations.
 Additionally, MRMPO will continue participating in committees, conducting research and other work to be ready to comply with anticipated state and/or federal requirements for long-range performance measures and greenhouse gas emission reductions.
-Objective: To complete the work necessary to develop the 2016-2040 RTP that meets both federal and state transportation planning requirements under MAP-21 and the 3C Planning process and planning factors.
+More details pertaining to public participation efforts in the next RTP update, safety planning and transit needs are discussed in the relevant subtasks below. - Objective: To complete the work necessary to develop the 2015-2040 RTP that meets both federal and state transportation planning requirements under MAP-21 and the 3C Planning process and planning factors.